Haraujo77/wiregraph2/README.md

 # WireGraph2

-A 3D card stack visualization tool built with p5.js that allows for interactive manipulation and animation of card stacks.
+An interactive 3D card visualization tool built with p5.js.
+This web application allows you to create and manipulate 3D card stacks with dynamic animations and interactive features.

 ## Features

-- Interactive 3D card visualization with customizable parameters
+- **Cards Mode**: Create and animate stacks of cards with customizable properties
-- Multiple animation modes: Wheel, Fan, Wave, and Random Heights
+  - Animations: Wheel, Fan, Wave, and Randomized Heights
-- Toggle between isometric and perspective views
+  - Adjustable card dimensions, colors, and spacing
-- Camera controls with zoom and rotation
+  - Camera controls with rotation and zoom capabilities

+- **Blocks Mode**: Visualize portfolio data as 3D blocks
+  - Group cards into categories with custom colors
+  - Add and manage cards with specific values
+  - Automatic thickness scaling based on card values

+- **Visualization Options**:
+  - Isometric view with adjustable angles
-- Randomize card heights with market-like patterns
+  - Perspective view with orbit controls
+  - Auto-rotation on multiple axes
+  - Camera transitions during animations

+- **Export Capabilities**:
+  - Export visualizations as SVG
-- Export to SVG for use in design tools
+  - Copy SVG to clipboard for use in other applications
-- Responsive design that works on both desktop and mobile

-## How to Use
+## Usage

+1. Select either Cards or Blocks tab
-1. Adjust parameters in the control panel to customize your card stack
+2. Adjust the settings using the control panel
-2. Toggle between different views using the isometric/perspective switch
-3. Use the animation modes to visualize the cards in different arrangements
+3. Use the "Animate" button to start animations
-4. Export to SVG when you have the perfect visualization
+4. Export your visualization as SVG when finished

-## Controls

-- **Number of Cards**: Total cards in the visualization
-- **Wheel Radius**: Size of wheel/fan animations
-- **Card Width/Height/Thickness**: Individual card dimensions
-- **Stack Spacing**: Distance between cards in the stack
-- **Animation Duration**: Time for animations to complete
-- **Animation Mode**: Different arrangements (Wheel, Fan, Wave, Random Heights)
-- **Card Color** & **Stroke**: Visual styling options
-- **Camera Settings**: Control zoom and rotation angles
-- **Isometric View**: Toggle between perspective and isometric projection

-## Live Demo

-Visit the [live demo](https://haraujo77.github.io/wiregraph2/) to try it out!

-## Technologies
+## Implementation

-- p5.js for rendering and animation
-- p5.js-svg for SVG export
-- Node.js for local development server
+The application is built with p5.js and uses WEBGL for 3D rendering.
+It implements custom camera controls, animations, and SVG export functionality.

 ## License

-MIT
+MIT License

 ## Credits